Pawel-96/Avcorr/README.md

 match data type
 - if ASCII data is used (USE_HDF5=0), check if file headers (lines starting with \# are only at the beginning of files and are not separated by non - \#- starting lines)
+- check if data files have the same extension and are located in the same directory